How rich is Mick Doohan?

 People also search for

-Mick Doohan net worth, biography and wiki:
+Mick Doohan net worth 2017, biography & wiki:

 Michael “Mick” Sydney Doohan, AM (produced (1965 06 04)4 June 1965 in Brisbane, Australia) is a former Grand Prix bike road racing World Champion, who won five successive 500 cc World Championships.
 Only Giacomo Agostini with eight (seven straight) and Valentino Rossi with seven (five straight) have won more highest class titles.